List open files.

 Lsof doesn't produce all fields for every process or file set, only those that are available.
 Some fields are mutually exclusive: file device characters and file major/minor device numbers; file inode number and protocol name; file name and stream identification; file size and offset.
 One or the other member of these mutually exclusive sets will appear in field output, but not both.

 Three aids to producing programs that can process lsof field output are included in the lsof distribution.
-The first is a C header file, lsof_fields.h, that contains symbols for the field identification characters, indexes for storing them in a table, and explanation strings that may be compiled into programs.
+The first is a C header file, lsof_fields.h, that contains symbols for the field identification characters, indexes for storing them in a table, and explanation strings that can be compiled into programs.
 Lsof uses this header file.

 The second aid is a set of sample scripts that process field output, written in awk, Perl 4, and Perl 5.
 They're located in the scripts subdirectory of the lsof distribution.